 Ovation is designed around the central idea that consistent virtual practice leads to real-world success.
 In theory, the more Recordings you create, the more you will improve.
 With enough practice, you should develop a "muscle memory" for speaking, while also becoming more aware of your strengths and areas for improvement—many of which are exceedingly difficult if not impossible to measure without virtual reality.

 You should be systematic with your training by following a curriculum, whether designed by yourself, your organization, or us.

-A successful, well-rounded public speaker harnesses many different skill sets and is comfortable in a variety of speaking scenarios.
-They can speak to small and large audiences, hold a microphone or slide changer, speak extemporaneously or follow bullet points on a notecard, read from a teleprompter, etc. Ovation can be used for all of these scenarios, and many more.
+A successful, well-rounded public speaker possesses many different skill sets and is comfortable in a variety of speaking scenarios.
+They can speak to small and large audiences, hold a microphone or slide changer, speak extemporaneously or follow bullet points on a notecard, read from a teleprompter, etc. Ovation can be used for all these scenarios, and many more.
 Make sure any curriculum you follow takes advantage of as many scenarios as possible, tailored to your specific goals.